Statistics

 Veterans Conservation Corps Program

-19 Veterans enrolled in VCC internships
+19 veterans enrolled in VCC internships in 2024

 For veterans who completed their internships in 2024:

-gained employment directly after internship
+7 gained employment

-continued to higher education
+3 continued to higher education

-10 were connected to some form of veteran benefit
+10 connected to veteran benefits

 Veterans In-State Service Shared Leave Program